 Encourage your students to say thank you to the custodian who keeps the classroom in tip-top shape, the cafeteria staff who keep them in cartons of milk, or perhaps to the teacher’s aide who helps out in your classroom.

 Not only is this a good way to practice their letter writing skills, but it’s a good social-emotional lesson on gratitude too.

 We’re kind of partial to our free spin wheel widget for the classroom.
 It has soooo many possibilities in the classroom.
 One creative writing idea for Christmas?
 Add a few holiday words, spin the wheel, and get your students to write as much as they can in five minutes about that word.

 Use Holiday Sentence Starters

-A set of 30 adorable holiday-themed sentence starter cards are the perfect addition to your quick write or warm-up time in your classroom.
+Encourage creative writing with holiday-themed sentence starter cards.
+These are the perfect addition to your quick write or warm-up time in your classroom.

 Use Holiday Finger Puppets

 How cute are these holiday finger puppets?
 Using puppets in the classroom is great for language-building and can be used to reinforce the concepts of prepositions in your centers for younger learners.
 For example, a child can move their puppet “under” the table, and their classmates have to use the right words (the gingerbread is “under”).